fjp/ppp/ch5-errors/ch5-review.md

 4. List three approaches we can take to eliminate errors in programs and produce acceptable software.

+Basically, we offer three approaches to producing acceptable software:
+- Organize software to minimize errors.
+- Eliminate most of the errors we made through debugging and testing.
+- Make sure the remaining errors are not serious.
+None of these approaches can completely eliminate errors by itself; we have to use all three.

+Experience matters immensely when it comes to producing reliable programs, that is, programs that can be relied on to do what they are supposed to do with an acceptable error rate.
+Please don't forget that the ideal is that our programs always do the right thing.
+We are usually able only to approximate that ideal, but that's no excuse for not trying very hard.

 Start thinking about debugging before you write the first line of code.
 Once you have a lot of code written it's too late to try to simplify debugging.
 Decide how to report errors: "Use `error()` and catch exception in `main()`" will be your default answer in this book.